Car Sputters When Air Conditioner Is On: 10 Potential Causes

 User 4 says:

 In my 2013 Volkswagen Jetta, I noticed sputtering when the AC was on.
 The issue was traced back to a malfunctioning throttle body.
-It wasn’t responding correctly to the increased load from the AC, causing the engine to sputter.
+It wasn’t responding correctly to the increased load from the AC, causing the engine to hesitate.
 Cleaning and recalibrating the throttle body solved the problem, and the car now handles the AC load without any issues.

 User 5 says:

-My 2011 Dodge Charger had a strange issue where it would sputter only when the AC was on.
+My 2011 Dodge Charger had a strange issue where it would jerk only when the AC was on.
 After some investigation, I discovered the problem was a leak in the vacuum system.
 This leak was causing the engine to run lean, especially when the AC put additional load on the engine.
 Fixing the vacuum leak resolved the sputtering, and the car now runs perfectly with the AC on.

 User 6 says:

-I own a 2017 Hyundai Tucson, and it started sputtering when the AC was activated.
+I own a 2017 Hyundai Tucson, and it started stumbling when the AC was activated.
 Initially, I thought it was an engine issue, but after some inspection, I found the AC condenser was clogged with debris.
 This blockage was causing the AC system to work harder, putting strain on the engine.
-After cleaning the condenser and removing all the debris, the sputtering stopped.
+After cleaning the condenser and removing all the debris, the vibration stopped.
 It was a simple fix but a vital lesson in regular maintenance.